Quickest Inference of Network Cascades with Noisy Information: Introduction

 We then derive {\it optimal} estimation algorithms whose performance matches the lower bounds described above.
 We show that the optimal algorithm in the Bayesian formulation of the source estimation problem is a simple procedure that continues to observe noisy observations of the cascade propagation until the Bayes-optimal estimator is sufficiently accurate.
 In the minimax formulation, we phrase source estimation as a $n$-ary hypothesis testing problem among the $n$ candidate nodes and show that a natural test based on likelihood ratios -- called the multi-hypothesis sequential probability ratio test (MSPRT) -- is optimal.
 Interestingly, the design of the MSPRT which matches the lower bounds can be viewed as a {\it multi-scale search procedure}: it simultaneously identifies the general area of the source while also performing a local, fine-grained analysis to obtain more precise estimates.

 Admittedly, our setting of deterministic cascade dynamics on regular trees or lattices is simplistic compared to more realistic cascade and network models \cite{cascades_review, configuration_model, random_geometric_graphs, BA99, Mah92,BA99,BRST01}.
 However, we find that our setting leads to a mathematically rich problem and serves as an important starting point for understanding the source estimation problem for more complex propagation dynamics and networks.
 On a more technical level, we present a mostly unified treatment of optimal source estimation algorithms on regular trees and lattices, with only minor differences between the two.
 This suggests that our methods could be generalized to describe optimal source estimators for {\it arbitrary topologies}, though this requires significantly more effort so we leave it to future work.
 We discuss in detail the potential extensions of our work to arbitrary topologies, providing conjectures on the structure and performance of optimal algorithms.
+Finally, we assess the performance of the estimators we develop through simulations.
+In addition to validating our theory for tree and lattice topologies, we show that our estimators perform well on natural models of random networks (Erd\H{o}s-R\'{e}nyi graphs).
+Strikingly, even when there is a moderate amount of noise in vertex signals, our estimators can reliably locate the cascade source in Erd\H{o}s-R\'{e}nyi graphs before 40 vertices are infected for networks with up to 2000 vertices.
+This provides strong evidence that our methods may be applicable quite broadly.